Occupational Science and Occupational Therapy

 Application ProcedureFor those with baccalaureate degrees in occupational therapy: applications are accepted at any time, preferably by February 15 for fall admission and October 15 for spring admission.

-For those with degrees in fields other than occupational therapy: applications are due February 15.
-The 400-level courses which are prerequisites to 500-level work in occupational therapy begin in June.
+For those with degrees in fields other than occupational therapy: applications for early decisions are due by November 30; all other applications are due February 15.

 Applications received after the February 15 deadline are considered on a space available basis.
-Application materials include: (1) separate Application for Graduate Admission; (2) departmental application form obtained from the Occupational Science and Occupational Therapy Department; (3) three references indicating the applicant's perspectives on occupational therapy; (4) transcripts from all colleges/universities attended; (5) results of the aptitude test of the Graduate Record Examinations.
+Application materials include: (1) USC Online Graduate Application; (2) division online Supplemental Application for Graduate Admission; (3) three references indicating the applicant’s perspectives on occupational therapy; (4) transcripts from all colleges/universities attended; (5) results of the aptitude test of the Graduate Record Examinations.
 This should be taken no later than February prior to summer and fall admission requests and no later than October for spring semester requests.
 A personal interview may be requested.
-Application must be made to the Department of Occupational Science and Occupational Therapy, 1540 Alcazar Street (CHP 133), Los Angeles, CA 90089-9003, as well as to the USC Graduate Admission Office.
-Transcripts must be sent to the department as well as to the Graduate Admission Office.
+Application must be made to the Division of Occupational Science and Occupational Therapy, 1540 Alcazar Street (CHP 133), Los Angeles, CA 90089-9003, as well as to the USC Graduate Admission Office.
+Transcripts must be sent to the division as well as to the Graduate Admission Office.

-Degree RequirementsThis degree is under the jurisdiction of the USC Graduate School.
+Degree RequirementsThe M.A. degree is under the jurisdiction of the USC Graduate School.
 Students should also refer to the Graduate School section of this catalogue for general regulations.
 All courses applied toward the degree must be courses accepted by the Graduate School.

 Requirements include: GPA of 3.0 in all course work attempted and all course work applied to the degree; at least two-thirds of units applied to the degree must be at the 500 level or higher.